SciresM/nustool/README.md

  -k [key]        the titlekey to use to decrypt the contents -K [key]        the encrypted titlekey to use to decrypt the contents -h              print this help and exit
- -m              keep meta files (cetk, tmd); usable with make_cdn_cia -p              show progress bars
+ -l              download files to local directory instead of /tid/ver/ -m              keep meta files (cetk, tmd); usable with make_cdn_cia -p              show progress bars
  -r              resume download